Kitchen worktops – everything you need to know | Ideal Home

 Do hardwoods require any initial treatments?
 Hardwoods require an initial programme of sealing using oil.
 Apply a coat once a day for the first week, then once a week for the next month, then once a month for a year.

 How do I look after a wood worktop?
 Wood does need a certain amount of upkeep.
 Avoid direct exposure to heat and prolonged soaking, especially by the sink and tap area, where you may prefer to install a wall-mounted tap.
 Wipe up spills instantly to prevent staining.
 Once established, seal with Danish or linseed oil quarterly to stop drying out.
-Minor damage such as scratches can be sanded out with fine wire wool and re-oiled.
+The great news is that any scratches or stains can be sanded out to restore your worktops to their original glory.
+Start with 100grit sandpaper and build up to 150grit (no finer, otherwise oil won’t penetrate properly).
+An inset sink with a built-in drainer will help protect the time from contact with water.
+Never put a hot pan or tray directly onto a wooden worktop – always use a trivet.
+Clean your surface with warm water, washing-up liquid and a soft cloth is all you need.
+Avoid using any abrasive and chemical-filled cleaning products and wire scouring pads.

 Price From approx £150 per linear metre.